 Barrier Statement Photo Proposed Mitigation Cost 1.
-Parking Regrade and restripe the existing designated accessible parking space and its associated access aisle.
-Unit Cost: \$1,500 per space or aisle Quantity: 2 \$3,100 2.
-Accessible Route to Entrance Regrade the walkway.
+Parking The designated accessible parking space and its associated access aisle have slopes >2%, @ 2.8%.
+The accessible parking space lacks the required signage.
+Regrade and restripe the existing designated accessible parking space and its associated access aisle.
+Unit Cost: \$1,500 per space or aisle Quantity: 2 Install the signs at 60" min.
+AFF, measured to the bottom of the sign, including a van accessible sign.
+Unit Cost: \$100 ea.
+Quantity: 1 \$3,100 2.
+Accessible Route to Entrance The accessible route from the accessible parking to the entrance has cross slopes >2%, @ 3.2%.
+Regrade the walkway.
 Unit Cost: \$25/SF Est. Quantity: 150 SF \$3,750 3.
-Entrance Rebuild the ramp.
+Entrance The door lacks a level landing, @ 8.6%.
+Rebuild the ramp.
 Unit Cost: \$15,000 Quantity: 1 \$15,000 4.
-Kitchen Modify the counters, provide knee/ toe clearance at the sink, and replace the range with an accessible appliance.
+Kitchen The sink lacks the required knee and toe clearance for a forward approach.
+Modify the counters, provide knee/ toe clearance at the sink, and replace the range with an accessible appliance.
 Additional study required.
 Unit Cost: \$5,000 ea.
 Quantity: 1 \$5,000

 Barrier Statement Photo Proposed Mitigation Cost 5.
-Doors The doors provide &lt;32" clear width, @ 28".
-The thresholds are &gt;0.5" AFF and not beveled.
+Doors The doors provide <32" clear width, @ 28".
+The thresholds are >0.5" AFF and not beveled.
 Enlarge the door openings and install new doors.
 Unit Cost: \$5,000 ea.
 Est. Quantity: 5 Replace the thresholds.
 Unit Cost: \$250 ea.
 Est. Quantity: 3 \$25,750 6.
 Signage There is no tactile/Braille signage mounted on the latch side of the door.
 The designated accessible toilet rooms are not marked with the International Symbol of Accessibility.
 Install tactile/Braille signage on the latch side of the door.
 Include signage with the International Symbol of Accessibility where required.
 Coordinate with location and height requirements.
 Unit Cost: \$100 ea.
 Est. Quantity: 8 \$800 7.
 Children's Tables The children's tables lack the required 24" AFF minimum knee clearance for a forward approach, @ 20" AFF.
 No Image Provide at least one table, and no less than 5% of the total number of tables, that provides compliant knee and toe clearance in each location.
 Unit Cost: \$250 ea.
 Est. Quantity: 3 \$750